std3rr/ModelFit2DVisualization/README.md

 # ModelFit2DVisualization
-This is a note from some cool tricks I picked up from a Grid Search Lab I did in Udacity's Machine Learning Nanodegree course.
+This is a <a href="ModelFit2DVisualization.ipynb">note</a> from some cool tricks I picked up from a Grid Search Lab I did in Udacity's Machine Learning Nanodegree course.